 “Run!” yelled Neal as the man reared up for another hit, and Neal moved his head, so the man’s hand struck the ground.
 He wailed in pain.

 Neal grabbed the phone and dialed a number he knew by heart.
-A moment later, a man answered on the other side of the line.
+A moment later, he heard a tired answer on the other side of the line.

 “Special Agent Peter Burke.”